 Customers’ needs are used to segment this model.
 This segmentation strategy provides the marketer with the most precise means of targeting specific groups of customers.
 The marketer has the freedom to choose as many needs-based categories as they choose, making it highly scalable.

 A good place to start when thinking about needs-based segmentation is by considering what attracts potential customers to your organization.
-As a cloud service providers, you might find out that a potential customer needs a solution that streamlines file sharing if they visit your site via a blog article about the topic.
-Consequently, you may send that lead to more information related to that idea in an effort to move them further down your sales funnel.
+As a cloud service provider, you might find out that a potential customer needs a solution that streamlines file sharing if they visit your site via a blog article about the topic.
+Consequently, you may send that lead to more information related to that idea to move them further down your sales funnel.

 The problem is that it is not always easy to pin down exactly what consumers want.
 Communicating with the sales representatives who will be interacting with each client segment is another challenge for marketing.